JoelJacobStephen/joeljacobstephen/README.md

 <h1 align="center">Hi 👋, I'm Joel Jacob Stephen</h1>
-<h3 align="center">A passionate frontend web developer from India</h3>
+<h3 align="center">A passionate frontend developer from India</h3>

 ## 🚀 About Me
-I'm a 3rd year student currently pursuing Computer Science Engineering in NHCE Bangalore.
+I am a 4th year undergraduate pursuing Computer Science Engineering at NHCE Bangalore.
-Currently in love with Web Development.
-Love to code and play the piano.
+Currently working as a Frontend Engineer at Hoppscotch.

+I am a highly motivated developer with a passion for building user-centric and visually compelling applications.
+Proficient in multiple programming languages and familiar with modern frameworks.
+Love to be a team player who is motivated to collaborate and contribute to the development of innovative digital experiences.
+I am always looking to expand my knowledge, skills and stay up-to-date with the latest technologies and trends in the industry.

+I'm also an avid musician who loves to play the piano and produce music whenever I have free time.

 ## 🛠 Skills
-HTML, CSS, Javascript, VueJS, C, C++, Java, Python.
+HTML, CSS, Javascript, VueJS, C, C++, Java, C#, Python.
 Music Composer and Skilled ABRSM Grade 8 Pianist.